All Episodes

 And, you know, we'll see how that works out.

-And if that happens, then the Cowboys get a first round bye.
+And if that happens, then the Cowboys get a first-round bye.

-Our our it has become sport.
+It has become sport.

-It has become habit around here to bemoan uh the Cowboys December swoon, which I guess we're through talking about with the wins over uh New Orleans and uh of course beating New Orleans apparently not that hard anymore either.
+It has become habit around here to bemoan the Cowboys' December swoon, which I guess we're through talking about with the wins over New Orleans.

 So I don't know.

-It's uh that's it's been a weird NFL season.
+It's been a weird NFL season.

-I've thoroughly enjoyed it, and um and who knows, maybe we'll enjoy it a little more around here.
+And who knows, maybe we'll enjoy it a little more around here.

-Are the San Diego Chargers the best team in the NFL?
+But boy, I got to tell you, I've just got to tell you, are the San Diego Chargers the best team in the NFL?

 They might be, man.

-I mean, with I know Peyton Manning.
+I know Peyton Manning.

 I know, I know, I know, I know, I know.